 When invoicing, any automated processes are a huge boon: They help businesses establish regular billing periods or send follow-up reminders with as little effort as possible, saving employees time to do their real work.

-QuickBooks offers personalizable invoice templates (including recurring ones), automatically added billable hours (with integrations available for Google Calendar and QuickBooks' own TSheets), automated reminders, alerts to let users know when their customers have viewed or have paid an invoice, and automatic matching, which pairs payments to invoices to leave a paper trail of who's paid what.
+QuickBooks offers 6 personalizable invoice templates, automatically added billable hours (with integrations available for Google Calendar and QuickBooks' own TSheets), automated reminders, alerts to let users know when their customers have viewed or have paid an invoice, recurring invoices, and automatic matching, which pairs payments to invoices to leave a paper trail of who's paid what.